playfulsystems/AR-XRI3-Demos/README.md

-# AR-XRI3-Shoot
+# AR-XRI3-Demos
- 3D AR shooter.
+AR in-class demos for AR/VR for Games.